Van Bronckhorst becomes Rangers manager

 "I cannot wait to meet the club's incredible supporters again and begin this new era for us all."

-After his glittering playing career, Van Bronckhorst re-joined first club Feyenoord as assistant to Ronald Koeman and took over from Fred Rutten as head coach in 2015.
+After his glittering playing career, Van Bronckhorst rejoined first club Feyenoord as assistant to Ronald Koeman and took over from Fred Rutten as head coach in 2015.

 Having won the Dutch Cup twice with the Rotterdam club as a player, he led them to victory in the final in 2016 and 2018 and guided them to their first Eredivisie in 18 years in 2017.